 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Veneer, paper (pulpwood), boxes, crates/pallets, musical instruments, turned objects, and other small specialty wood items.

-Bigleaf Maple is considered to be in the grouping of Soft Maples, and its wood is lighter, softer, and weaker than that of Hard Maple.
+Bigleaf maple is a commercially important hardwood timber for the United States’ west coast, where it is virtually the only commercial maple species in the region.
+It is considered to be in the grouping of soft maples, and its wood is lighter, softer, and weaker than that of hard maple.
 For more information, please see the article on the Differences Between Hard Maple and Soft Maple.

 Images: Drag the slider up/down to toggle between raw and finished wood.